mickfuzz/phd4/_posts/2022-2-21-project-and-design-approaches.md

 - As they plan, are learners able to think about and articulate the perspective of the real or imagined users of the designed projects?
 - Are learners helped to come up with ideas through ideation techniques that scaffold the creative process?

-**Follow-up Resources:** I have created several online courses which explore hands on ways to use design thinking in education and community work. https://rise.mmu.ac.uk/category/enterprise/design-thinking/.
+**Follow-up Resources:** I have created several online courses which explore hands on ways to use design thinking in education and community work as part of Manchester Met's Rise program. [^8]

 <!-- Question about access and URL -->